ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 * Description: The {@linkapi CKEDITOR.config.cloudServices_uploadUrl} configuration variable for the [CKEditor Cloud Services](https://ckeditor.com/cke4/addon/cloudservices) plugin was not specified.
 * Additional data: None.

+## editor-delayed-creation

+* Location: `core/editor.js`
+* Description: Editor creation {@linkapi CKEDITOR.config.delayIfDetached has been delayed} because its target native element was detached from DOM.
+* Additional data:
+	* `method`: Indicates how to resume editor creation.
+Can have one of two values:
+		* `callback` - Editor can be created with callback function provided through {@linkapi CKEDITOR.config.delayIfDetached_callback} configuration variable.
+		* `interval - X ms` - Editor will try to instantiate {@linkapi CKEDITOR.config.delayIfDetached_interval every `X ms`} on its own until its native element is reattached to DOM.

+## editor-delayed-creation-success

+* Location: `core/editor.js`
+* Description: Editor with {@linkapi CKEDITOR.config.delayIfDetached delayed creation process} was correctly instantiated.
+* Additional data:
+	* `method`: Indicates how the editor creation proceeded after it was reattached to DOM.
+Can have one of two values:
+		* `callback` - Editor was created with callback function provided through {@linkapi CKEDITOR.config.delayIfDetached_callback} configuration variable.
+		* `interval - X ms` - Editor tried to instantiate {@linkapi CKEDITOR.config.delayIfDetached_interval every `X ms`} on its own and eventually succeeded.

 ## editor-destroy-iframe

 * Location: `plugins/wysiwygarea/plugin.js`